mo-jan/netatmo-backup/README.md

 # netatmo-backup
-Download sensor data from Netatmo Smart Home Weather Station
+Download and backup sensor data from Netatmo Smart Home Weather Station using Github Workflow.